blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 From https://web.archive.org/web/20210120002556/http://sanatanadhara.com/antakarana/ (maybe available live, I'd seen this site myself too):

 ![[Koshas and Shareeras illustrated.png]]
-Manas cannot know Brahmaan.
-As Brahmaan, you must treat Manas as a pet.
+Manas cannot know Brahman.
+As Brahman, you must treat Manas as a pet.
 Since it forms the Sookshma Shareera, it will determine the state of the Sthula Shareera (Upaadhi, meaning, form), even in rebirths.
 That is, even when the Sthula Shareera wears out, the Sookshma Shareera may not be ready to dissolve.

 Manas always seeks sensory pleasures based on Raaga (likes) and Dvesha (dislikes).